beacon-biosignals/OndaEDF.jl/docs/src/convert-to-onda.md

 ### Planning multiple EDFs

 The main factor to consider when planning conversion of a large batch of EDF files is that planning requires only the (small number) of header bytes, even for very large EDF files.
-Thus, the first step is to read the file headers into memory without reading the signal data itself (which for more than a few EDF files will not in general fit into memory ).
+Thus, the first step is to read the file headers into memory without reading the signal data itself (which for more than a few EDF files will not usually fit into memory due to the large amount of signal data found in EDF files).

 #### Reading headers from local filesystem